A Beginner’s Guide to Rainbow Shark Care

 Whilst they are not the highest-maintenance fish out there, they are definitely not suitable for a beginner fish-keeping enthusiast.

 You do need to take some extra steps to fully care for rainbow sharks.
-However, they make up for that in their beautiful appearance and fun colors.

 Photo of author